shotastage/pinna-serveur-fallback/docs/Setup_for_Development.md

 # Setup for Development

 This chapter will introduce about how to setup development environment on your computer.
+Follow below gaidance to setup development environment if you will get involved to this project.
+Don't modify and merge your environmental specification to this repository.

 ## Required Tools